-The QuickScreen Dyslexia Screening Test provides universities and organisations with a detailed analysis of indicators of dyslexia and learning difficulties, with recommendations for support.
+The QuickScreen Dyslexia Screening Test provides organisations and universities with a comprehensive profile of dyslexia and associated learning differences, together with recommendations for support.

-Our dyslexia screening test is cost-effective and provides a thorough and accurate assessment of recruits, staff and students within a management portal.
+Our dyslexia screening test is cost-effective and provides a detailed assessment report for recruits, staff and students within a management portal.

 In 2020 the QuickScreen test was significantly upgraded to show a new Table of Results that is more in line with an educational psychologist’s report.

 And in 2021 our latest independent research study confirmed the high accuracy level of 93% and a strong predictive capacity for dyslexia of 97%.

 The QuickScreen dyslexia screening test is very popular and well respected across London, the UK and internationally.

 So whether you are based in Ireland, Scotland, Wales, Northern Ireland, England, or English-speaking countries, such as Australia, New Zealand, USA and Canada, please get in touch – we’d love to help.

 - Quickly register your organisation for a free trial (choosing organisation in the registration type option) and start assigning tests to individuals in your management portal